hyee/dbcli/README.md

 Installation
 ============
 Before running dbcli, make sure that you have installed JRE 1.6+ in your local PC.<br>
-Open dbcli.bat with text editor, then modify the JRE_HOME and ORACLE_HOME as your PC's situation, then run it directly.<br>
+Open dbcli.bat with text editor, modify the JRE_HOME and ORACLE_HOME configurations as your PC's situation, then click the bat to run.<br>
 It also support command line options with "<command>=<args>" format, all available options can be found by typing "help":<br>